microsoft/react-native-windows-samples/docs/winui3.md

 # WinUI 3 Support in RNW

 [WinUI](https://microsoft.github.io/microsoft-ui-xaml/) is the modern native UI platform of Windows.
-As of this writing, **WinUI 3** has published [Preview 2](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/).
+For more information about **WinUI 3** see [this](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/).

 We are working on adding **WinUI 3** support for RNW and have made some good progress towards an alpha.

 ## Current status

-As of July 22th 2020, we support the **WinUI 3.0 Preview 2** release for:
+As of November 19th 2020, we support the **WinUI 3.0 Preview 3** release for:

 * Creating a new RNW app with either C++/WinRT or C#.
 * The Playground app is able to build a `WinUI 3`-targeting version.